adaapp/testing-dec2021-team1/README.md

 ## Coding Practice
 We will be coding using React.
 We, initially, had to take some time away to research and develop our understanding.
 We chose to use React because
 <br>

-We will create issues on
+We will, also be creating issues on GitHub around tasks we need to complete or areas we need approval or help on.
+Some of our issues consisted of

 ## Testing